 Part 1.
 Termination Provisions.

-(a) “Specified Entity” means in relation to Party A, none; and in relation to Party B, none.
+“Specified Entity” means in relation to Party A, none; and in relation to Party B, none.

+"Specified Transaction" means only that certain Confirmation (Swap) dated December , 2000 between Party A and Party B. will have the meaning specified in Section 14 of this Agreement.

-(b) The “Cross Default” Will not apply to Party B, but will apply to Party B’s Credit Support Provider.
+(c) The “Cross Default” provisions of Section 5(a)(vi) of this Agreement will not apply to Party B, but will apply to Party B’s Credit Support Provider.

-“Threshold Amount” means: with respect to Party B’s Credit Support Provider, U.S. $100,000,000 (or its equivalent in another currency).
+“Threshold Amount” means: with respect to Party B’s Credit Support Provider, U.S. $200,000,000 (or its equivalent in another currency).

-(c) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party B.
+(d)The “Credit Event Upon Merger” provisions of Section 5(b)(iv) will apply to Party B; provided however, that the phrase “materially weaker” means (i) the unsecured, senior, long-term indebtedness of the resulting, surviving or transferee entity is rated less than investment grade by either Standard & Poor’s Rating Group or Moody’s Investor Service, Inc., or (ii) if no such ratings exist, the Policies (as defined below) in effect at the time, of Party A, would cause Party A, solely as a result of a change in the nature, character, identity or condition of the Party B from its state (as a party to the Agreement) prior to such consolidation, amalgamation, merger or transfer, to decline to make an extension of credit to, or enter into a Transaction with, the resulting, surviving or transferee entity.
+For purposes of this definition, “Policies” means a party’s (1) internal credit limits applicable to individual entities, (2) other limits on conducting business with entities domiciled in certain jurisdictions or engaging in certain activities, or (3) internal restrictions on conducting business with entities with whom such party has had prior adverse business relations.

-(d) The “Automatic Early Termination” provision of Section 6(a) will not apply to Party B.
+(e) The “Automatic Early Termination” provision of Section 6(a) will not apply to Party A and will not apply to Party B.

-(e) Payments on Early Termination.
+(f) Payments on Early Termination.
 For the purpose of Section 6(e) of the Agreement:

-(i) Market Quotation will apply for all Transactions whose term as of the relevant Early Termination Date is three years or less; Loss will apply for all other Transactions.
+(i) Loss will apply

 (ii) The Second Method will apply

-(f) “Termination Currency” means United States Dollars.
+(g) “Termination Currency” means United States Dollars.

-(g) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.

 Part 2.
 Tax Representations.

 (a) Payer Representations.
 For the purpose of Section 3(e), Party A and Party B make the following representation: